-This form could be interpreted as a signal in the variance of the input, of which Silberberg et al considered the possibility in the cortex (Silberberg, Bethge, Markram, Pawelzik & Tsodyks, 2004).
-We set the parameter values of the LIF neuron to $(x{th}, x_0) = (0, -4)$ and $\tau_s = 10/\pi$.
-We simulated the LIF model over the time interval $10^7\Delta$ to generate a spike sequence, fit the three probability models to data, and calculated the KL divergence.
+This form could be interpreted as a signal in the variance of the input, of which Silberberg, Bethge, Markram, Pawelzik, and Tsodyks (2004) considered the possibility in the cortex.
+We set the parameter values of the LIF neuron to $(x{th}, x_0) = (0, -4)$ and $\tau_s = 10/\pi$ .
+We simulated the LIF model over the time interval $10^7\Delta$ to generate a spike sequence, fit the three probability models to data, and calculate the KL divergence.

-The result of the KL divergence is displayed in Figure 5(a).
-In contrast to the case of time-varying mean input, the TRRP model fits the best to the LIF neuron for this case.
-The value of the KL divergence of the TRRP model remains small even when the firing rate varies largely (Figure 5(b)).
+The result of the KL divergence is displayed in Figure 5a.
+In contrast to the case of time-varying mean input, the TRRP model best fits the LIF neuron for this case.
+The value of the KL divergence of the TRRP model remains small even when the firing rate varies largely (see Figure 5b).

-Figures 5(c),(d) depict the rescaled interval distributions of the m-IMI model and the TRRP model, respectively.
-The interval distributions of the TRRP model are almost identical even when the amplitude of the variance modulation is changed whereas interval-distributions of the m-IMI model show variation.
+Figures 5c and 5d depict the rescaled interval distributions of the m-IMI model and the TRRP model, respectively.
+The interval distributions of the TRRP model are almost identical even when the amplitude of the variance modulation is changed, whereas interval distributions of the m-IMI model show variation.